Floride125-art/GarellyPhoto/README.md

 # GarellyPhoto
-This is a project that for personal gallery application that you display your photos for others to see.
+This is a project for personal gallery application that you display your photos for others to see.
 ## Author
 Floride Tuyisenge
 ## Technologies Used